cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 2.3.
 Where can you get another overview about CrypTool
      -------------------------------------------------
 You can get a good overview of what CrypTool offers
-- at the attached PDF presentation
-   (title: "Cryptology with CrypTool") and
+- at the attached PDF presentation (title: "Cryptology with CrypTool") and
 - at the web site of CrypTool
-   (use the item "CT Introduction" within the left frame),
+  (use the Menus "Features -> CrypTool Features" and "Media -> Screenshots"),
-- using the menu tree in appendix A within the attached CrypTool scripts, or
+- using the menu tree in appendix A.1 within the attached CrypTool scripts, or
 - within the online help (see "starting page").